 While it is the policy of the Committee to provide opportunities for annual incentive compensation for achievement of preestablished performance goals based primarily on financial measures, the Committee also retains discretion to pay bonuses apart from the EIC Plan reflecting its subjective assessment of the value of accomplishments of VF's executive officers which, in the Committee's view, cannot always be anticipated in advance or reflected in such pre-established goals.
-As described below, the Committee exercised this discretion for the 2008 fiscal year.

-Performance Goals.
-In 2008, performance goals for the EIC Plan were set by the Committee utilizing criteria and weighting recommended by management as well as advice from the Committee's compensation consultant.
-The performance goals were seen as very aggressive and difficult to achieve.
-The performance goals set by the Committee in February 2008 were based on the following objectives and weighting:
+Stretch Performance Goals.
+In 2010, stretch target performance goals for the named executive officers were set by the Committee utilizing criteria and weighting recommended by management as well as advice from the Committee's independent compensation consultant.
+In setting the stretch performance goals, the Committee considered the worldwide economic recession and resultant decline in consumer spending.

+The target stretch performance goals set by the Committee in February 2010, for all the named executives, other than Mr. Salzburger, were based on the following objectives and weighting: